 Certainly the learning bridge is helpful in timeouts, but applies in practice or other times when a player or your team is struggling to believe.

-For more on this concept along with a myriad of other invaluable insights, watch Sue’s talk at last year’s What Drives Winning conference (which by the way, is happening again Thursday, June 16, 2016 in St. Louis).
+For more on this concept along with a myriad of other invaluable insights, watch Sue’s talk at the What Drives Winning conference.